What Is AWS?

 We also discussed what AWS offers as a cloud services provider, its services, strengths, and weaknesses.

 Think you’d like to give AWS a try?
-Check out our guide to set up an AWS account and launch your first EC2 instance for free.
+Check out our guide to set up an AWS account.